github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 If the request to bypass push protection is approved, the contributor can push the commit containing the secret.
 If the request is denied, the contributor must remove the secret from the commit (or commits) containing the secret before pushing again.

-For information about delegated bypass for push protection, see "[Configuring delegated bypass for an organization](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/about-delegated-bypass-for-push-protection)."
+For information about delegated bypass for push protection, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/about-delegated-bypass-for-push-protection)."

 {% endif %}